ziapeltagames/lavender-hack/RULES.md

     * May cover three times as much ground as exploration
     * Automatically surprised and disadvantage if traps are triggered
 * Rest (Each character may choose one)
-    * Roll hit die with disadvantage and regain that many hit points
+    * Heal.
+Roll hit die with disadvantage and regain that many hit points
-    * Test to learn spell or prayer (Int/Wis) with disadvantage, on success, gain one spell or prayer
+    * Memorize.
+Test to learn spell or prayer (Int/Wis) with disadvantage, on success, gain one spell or prayer

 # Enemies